rppicomidi/midi2piousbhub/README.md

 and when you plug a USB MIDI Device to the host port.
 You can back up any or all of your presets to a USB Flash drive connected to the USB hub.
 Presets are stored in JSON format.

+KNOWN ISSUE: At the time of this writing, MIDI device unplug from a USB hub is not detected and will confuse the software.

+WORKAROUND: Unplug the USB Hub first.
+Unplug the USB MIDI device second.
+Finally, plug the hub back in.
+The remaining devices should reconnect.

 # Hardware
 My first test circuit used a Raspberry Pi Pico board, a USB A breakout board,